mickfuzz/phd4/_posts/thesis_chapters/2024-6-8-Discussion-Conclusion.md

 This can be framed as Just-in-time learning [@riel1998education] but with certain modifications which offer additional scaffolding to reduce learner confusion.

-### Recommendations / Commentary / Discussion on toolsets

-Some of the recommendations that this research makes have already been implemented over the lifespan of the research which were not in place at the start of the process.

-- Code playgrounds are now common and suggested by CS

-However phaser while authentic has mismatches.
-Exposed by Belen, as I am using version 2 instead of 3.
-Thus the resources available are harder to navigate.

-Alternative exist using the same 3M approach.

-###  Further recommendations regarding tools sets

-However, here are some more possible directions.

-Make-code arcade has been created and adopted by educators.
-I developed this over lock down and gathered data on use which is available for further study.

-P5.js perhaps provides a better base which is more aligned with learners needs.
-Recreating resources in P5.js is a strong possibility to mnake this approach more familiar and less porous / daunting.

 ### Design patterns as a teaching aid

 TO DEVELOP OR MOVE back TO GDP CHAPTER